keboola/developers-docs/extend/common-interface/config-file.md

 ## Usage File

-The usage file is used to store resources application consumed.
-Comparing to state file, **usage file is one way only** and has pre-defined structure.
-The usage file is used to exchange information between application and Keboola, so in most cases is used only internally.
+Unlike state file, **usage file is one way only** and has pre-defined structure.
+The usage file is used to pass information from the application to Keboola Connection.
+Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits, which is very useful when you need customers to pay for the use of your application or service.

 Location of the usage file is `/data/out/usage.json`.
 The file should contain array of objects keeping information about consumed resources.
 Objects have to contain only two keys, `metric`